Blocks-365/blockchain-for-dynamics365/README.md

 **Step 2:** Download the latest version of the Blockchain for Dynamics 365 solution:
 - [Blockchain for Dynamics 365 v1.0.0.0](https://github.com/Blocks-365/blockchain-for-dynamics365/raw/master/solution/Blockchain_for_Dynamics365_1_0_0_0.zip)

-**Step 3:** From within Dynamics 365, navigate to Settings → Solutions → Import and select he downloaded solution file.
-Follow the instruction.
+**Step 3:** From within Dynamics 365, navigate to Settings → Solutions → Import and select the downloaded solution file.
+Follow the instructions.

 <kbd>![](/images/import-crm-solution.png)</kbd>